arunkp1986/Testcases/README.md

 copy your "mprotect.c" to  "PA2/gemOS/mprotect.c"

-copy each testcase to "PA2/gemOS/user/init.c" for running testcase.
+copy each test case to "PA2/gemOS/user/init.c" for running a test case.

-Compare your output with expected output available in each test case folder
+Compare your output with the expected output available in each test case folder.